jmcalalang/f5-automation-toolchain-lab/docs/module3/lab1.rst

   |image10|

 .. seealso:: AS3 creates a partition for it to control based off whats defined in the declaration.
-There are many benefits to this design, small blast radius, environment-specific configuration, and organization.
+There are many benefits to this design, small fault domain, environment-specific configuration, and organization.
 More information about this can be found in the AS3 FAQ_

 This concludes Module 3 and configuring your application service on BIG-IP with F5 AS3.